 Coloradan Animals List

-Animals in Colorado FAQs (Frequently Asked Questions)
+Native Wildlife in Colorado: A Complete Guide FAQs (Frequently Asked Questions)

 What kind of animals are in Colorado?

-Eagles, bighorn sheep, and pika call the mountains home — while big game like elk and bison roam the valleys and forests at the foot of the Rockies.
+Eagles, bighorn sheep, garter snakes, and pika call the mountains home — while big game like elk and bison roam the valleys and forests at the foot of the Rockies.
 Beavers call the wetlands home along with a variety of birds and amphibians.

 What is the most rare animal in Colorado?